microsoft/napajs/docs/design/transport-js-builtins.md

 ```

 ## Solution
-Here we just give a high level description of the solution.
-Its api will go to docs/api/transport.
+Here we just give a high-level description of the solution.
+Its API will go to [docs/api/transport](https://github.com/Microsoft/napajs/blob/master/docs/api/transport.md).
 - V8 provides its value-serialization mechanism by ValueSerializer and ValueDeserializer, which is compatible with the HTML structured clone algorithm.
 It is a horizontal solution to serialize / deserialize JavaScript objects.
 ValueSerializer::Delegate and ValueDeserializer::Delegate are their inner class.
 They work as base classes from which developers can deprive to customize some special handling of external / shared resources, like memory used by a SharedArrayBuffer object.

 - napa::v8_extensions::ExternalizedContents
-> 1. It holds the externalized contents (memory) of a SharedArrayBuffer instance once it is serialized via napa::v8_extensions::Utils::SerializeValue().
+  - It holds the externalized contents (memory) of a SharedArrayBuffer instance once it is serialized via napa::v8_extensions::Utils::SerializeValue().
-> 2. Only 1 instance of ExternalizedContents wil be generated for each SharedArrayBuffer.
+  - Only 1 instance of ExternalizedContents wil be generated for each SharedArrayBuffer.
 If a SharedArrayBuffer had been externalized, it will reuse the ExternalizedContents instance created before in napa::v8_extensions::Utils::SerializeValue()

 - napa::v8_extensions::SerializedData
-> 1. It is generated by napa::v8_extensions::Utils::SerializeValue().
+  - It is generated by napa::v8_extensions::Utils::SerializeValue().
 It holds the serialized data of a JavaScript object, which is required during its deserialization.

 - BuiltInObjectTransporter
-> 1. napa::v8_extensions::Serializer, derived from v8::ValueSerializer::Delegate
+  - napa::v8_extensions::Serializer, derived from v8::ValueSerializer::Delegate
-> 2. napa::v8_extensions::Deserializer, derived from v8::ValueDeserializer::Delegate
+  - napa::v8_extensions::Deserializer, derived from v8::ValueDeserializer::Delegate
-> 3. static std::shared_ptr<SerializedData> v8_extensions::Utils::SerializeValue(Isolate* isolate, Local<Value> value);
+  - static std::shared_ptr<SerializedData> v8_extensions::Utils::SerializeValue(Isolate* isolate, Local<Value> value)
->>> Generate the SerializedData instance given an input value.
+    - Generate the SerializedData instance given an input value.
->>> If any SharedArrayBuffer instances exist in the input value, their ExternalizedContents instances will be generated and attached to the ShareArrayBuffer instances respectively.
+    - If any SharedArrayBuffer instances exist in the input value, their ExternalizedContents instances will be generated and attached to the ShareArrayBuffer instances respectively.
-> 4. static MaybeLocal<Value> v8_extensions::Utils::DeserializeValue(Isolate* isolate, std::shared_ptr<SerializedData> data);
+  - static MaybeLocal<Value> v8_extensions::Utils::DeserializeValue(Isolate* isolate, std::shared_ptr<SerializedData> data);
->>> Restore a JavaScript value from its SerializedData instance generated by v8_extensions::Utils::SerializeValue() before.
+    - Restore a JavaScript value from its SerializedData instance generated by v8_extensions::Utils::SerializeValue() before.

-- Currently, napa relies on Transportable API and a registered constructor to make an object transportable.
-In [marshallTransform](https://github.com/Microsoft/napajs/blob/master/lib/transport/transport.ts), when a JavaScript object is detected to have a registered constructor, it will go with napa way to marshall this object with the help of a TransportContext object, otherwise a non-transportable error is thrown.
+- Currently, Napa relies on Transportable API and a registered constructor to make an object transportable.
+In [marshallTransform](https://github.com/Microsoft/napajs/blob/master/lib/transport/transport.ts), when a JavaScript object is detected to have a registered constructor, it will go with Napa way to marshall this object with the help of a TransportContext object, otherwise a non-transportable error is thrown.

-- Instead of throwing an Error when no registered constructor is detected, the above mentioned BuiltInObjectTransporter can jump in to help marshall this object.
+- Instead of throwing an error when no registered constructor is detected, the BuiltInObjectTransporter can help handle this object.
 We can use a whitelist of object types to restrict this solution to those verified types at first.
 ```js
 export function marshallTransform(jsValue: any, context: transportable.TransportContext): any {
      if (jsValue != null && typeof jsValue === 'object' && !Array.isArray(jsValue)) {